 Research, Link or Use Your Own Photos

-2. Copyright-wise, it’s always less risky to link to a photo or other image than it is to copy and paste that image into your website or social media platform.
+2. Copyright-wise, it’s always less risky to provide the URL to a photo or other image.

 Before reproducing an image, ask yourself whether this is necessary.
 Does it really add to your use of the text?
-Or would you get the same message across by linking to the image and not making a reproduction of it (which is an exclusive right of the copyright owner)?
+Or would you get the same message across by providing a URL to the image and not making a reproduction of it (which is an exclusive right of the copyright owner)?

-Read the specific terms and conditions (to which supposedly you’ve agreed).
-For example, you may be able to post the image on your website but you may require additional permission (and have to make additional payment) to use the image on the front cover of a print book or to save it in a digital archive.
+Read the specific terms and conditions in the license.
+For example, you may be able to post the image on your blog but you may require additional permission (and have to make additional payment) to use the image on the front cover of a print book or to save it in a digital archive.

 Get a Warranty From the Alleged Copyright Owner